Blaz-Strusnik/Ubuntu_22_04_install_bash_scripts/README.md

 ### This is a bash script that installs software on Ubuntu 22.04.3

-- docker, nvm, dropbox, vscode, gh cli, Anaconda3-2022.10, pgadmin4-web, mysql
+- docker, nvm, dropbox, vscode, gh cli, Anaconda3-2022.10, postgresql, pgadmin4-web, mysql